-Ordinarily resident - this refers to the place where your child usually lives.
+Ordinarily resident - By ordinarily resident we mean the place where your child usually lives.
+We consider this to be where they sleep overnight.
 We may need proof of this address.
-We will not treat your child as ordinarily resident if you rent or own a second home in the catchment area or if you use another address to give the impression that your child lives in the catchment area so that you have a higher priority for a place at that school.
-Where a child lives with separated parents who have shared responsibility, each for part of the week, the ordinarily resident address will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
+If you use another address to give the impression that your child lives at a different address to where they are ordinarily resident, such as a second home or a grandparent's address, so that you have a higher priority for a place at that school; we consider this to be a fraudulent application.
+Where a child lives at two or more addresses, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
+Separate evidence in writing from each parent must be provided to confirm the child's living arrangements at the time of application.